your heritage. your ideas. your museum.

 As Executive Director of the Everett Museum of History, Barb envisions operations and capital budgets which will provide a state of the art historical museum in the cultural district of downtown Everett which will serve Snohomish County and beyond.
 “We’ll get it done by working together.”

-Amalia Kozloff, Curator & Social Media Manager
+Amalia Kozloff, Curator, Collections Manager, & Social Media Manager

-Kim David, Museum Administrator & Volunteer Coordinator
+Kim David, Museum Operations & Volunteer Coordinator

 Dave Ramstad, Historian in Residence